erland/pwa-whiteboard/docs/development-plan-v1.md

 - GitHub Actions (if configured) runs tests and build without errors.
 - GitHub Pages deployment is stable; the app is reachable via repository URL.
 - README provides enough information for another developer (or future you) to understand and extend the project.

+---

+## Add-on – Board Types, Tool Presets, and Policies

+This add-on introduces a configuration-driven layer that controls which tools are available per board and can simplify the UI.

+- Add `boardType` to board metadata and migration (default `advanced`).
+- Define board types in a single module (toolbox + hidden/locked policies).
+- Render the toolbox from board type “tool instances” (supports presets like filled vs outline rectangle).
+- Apply hidden/locked policies in:
+  - tool settings panel,
+  - selection settings panel,
+  - reducer/state transitions (locks enforced on create/update).
+- Import behavior recommendation:
+  - importing a JSON file imports objects and viewport, but keeps the current board’s `boardType` so creation tools remain consistent with the board.